niktolis/SDCar-P10-ModelPredictiveControl/README.md

 size_t N = 15;    /*!< Number/Length of timesteps */
 double dt = 0.05; /*!< Duration of each timestep */
 ```
-With such configuration it was obvious also on the projection of the points on the simulator that the prediction horizon is well adapted both in straight lines and cornering with a moderate vehicle speed (~45mph).
+With such configuration it was obvious also on the projection of the points on the simulator that the prediction horizon is well adapted both in straight lines and cornering with a high vehicle speed.
 The timestep resolution remained unchanged throughtout the complete implementation at 50ms and the only change was between the points.
 The first configuration was with 25 points but this created issues during the steep corners on the prediction so they had to be reduced to a value that it fits better with dynamic behavior of turning.

 ### Polynomial Fitting and MPC Preprocessing